 Industry and Entrepreneurship

 The Department moved to Trumpington Street in 1920 thanks to a generous donation from an alumnus, Sir Dorabji Tata.
-This central city site remains the prime location for teaching and much of the Department's research, but needs improvement and upgrading.
-The Department also continues to increase its footprint on the West Cambridge Site, primarily for research laboratories.
-Over GBP23M has been spent on developments on this site and at West Cambridge from 2008 to 2013.
-Donations have played a key role.
+This central city site is currently the prime location for teaching and approximately half of the Department's research.
+The Department also has a significant footprint on the West Cambridge Site, primarily for research laboratories.

 Over the next ten years, the Department will create a new campus for engineering at West Cambridge, which will draw all of its assets together in one seamlessly, open, integrated whole.
 This 100,000m2 facility will set the agenda for 21st century engineering internationally.
 Academics, students and industrial partners will mingle and often work together throughout the site with flexible facilities to enable speed, agility and creativity in building understanding and solving problems.
 The Institute for Manufacturing, the Civil Engineering Building, the Electrical Engineering Building, the Schofield Centre and the Whittle Lab are already thriving on the West Cambridge Site.

 Ahead of this move west, existing facilities at Trumpington Street must be not only be maintained, but improved, so that our world-leading staff and students are not held back.
 The Dyson Centre for Engineering Design was created to provide a modern workspace where engineering students can come together outside of the classroom to think, experiment, design, build and exchange ideas.
 The James Dyson Building for Engineering provides a new space for multidisciplinary teams aligned with strategic themes.